 Create an Event Center that will provide educational opportunities to the community to learn about Equestrian partnerships through therapeutic relationships and arts through collaboration with local schools, universities, military and senior/youth groups.

 Provide public education and awareness, preservation and sanctuary for the Baca Chica strain of Colonial Spanish Horse ensuring its genetic diversity for future generations.

 Convey awareness and understanding of the Nishenam, the original peoples of these lands, by providing historically accurate accounts oftheir cultural practices and ecological traditions that have sustained these lands for millennia,while preserving the ancient artifacts and original living site located on this unique64 acre property.

 Thank you for visiting our website.
 In order for Blue Oaks Center to sustain its programs and grow to meet more community needs, we depend on people just like you to support in any way you might see fit.
 Healing hearts can transform not only communities but our world to be a better place for all.
 We are a 501(c)(3) non-profit organization.

 or Make Checks payable to: BLUE OAKS CENTER

-100% of your donation goes to Baca's research, development and preservation.
+Your donations are tax deductible.
+100% of your donation goes to program development, research and preservation.
 All of Blue Oaks Center's organizational/ administrative work is done purely by volunteers.
 We do not use any donation money for administrative costs or salaries.